Extended Primary Care Access GP service

 *You may be referred on to the Urgent Care Centre at Bishop Auckland Hospital, Escomb Road (next to A&E).

-If your condition is non-urgent, you can expect to see a GP within two working days (not including weekends and bank holidays), although you may have to wait longer if you want to see a particular GP.
-If you don’t need an appointment within two working days, you also have the option to book in advance if this is more convenient for you.
+If your condition is non-urgent, you can expect to see a GP within two weeks (not including weekends and bank holidays), although you may have to wait longer if you want to see a particular GP.
+If you don’t need an appointment within two weeks, you also have the option to book in advance if this is more convenient for you.

 Click here for our "Appointments System Hints n Tips"